artsy/artsy.github.io/_posts/2021-09-07-what-javascript-tests-could-learn-from-rspec.md

 You could certainly make the case for this contrived example that _this_ is actually the most readable set of tests, because there's less code.
 I would have a hard time arguing.
 But most real-life tests are more complex than these examples, with state and side-effects to mock out, and more scenarios and edge cases worth testing.
-Once things get a little more complicated than these contrived examples, the RSpec tests become the winner for me — they're easier to read and manage, with their `let` and `context` blocks more discretely describing your test scenarios.
+Each test case here includes multiple conditions, but there are only two permutations represented.
+Once things get a little more complicated than these contrived examples, the RSpec tests become the clear winner for me — they're easier to read and manage, with their `let` and `context` blocks more discretely describing your test scenarios.

 You could also argue that the bigger win here would be breaking scenarios into individual `describe` blocks in JavaScript tests, instead of cramming the entire scenario into one long `it("...")` statement.
 I wouldn't argue